phamgi22/OMSCS/CS 7637 - KBAI/Exam 1/Lesson 01 - Intro to Knowledge Based AI.md

 - percepts: input
 - action: output that carried out by actuators

-## Multiple Cognitive Systems System
+## What are the characteristics of a Multiple-Cognitive-Systems System ?
 - System contains multiple cognitive system
 - System: situate in the physical world
 - System: also situate in the social world where systems interact with each other